kicker22004/ECO_LINUX_SERVER_MANAGER/README.md

 # ECO_LINUX_SERVER_MANAGER
 This is an easy to use set of scripts to host an ECO server on linux.

-DON'T INSTALL THIS RIGHT NOW (3/14/18).
-IT'S CURRENTLY BROKEN AND WILL CAUSE MORE ISSUES THEN NEEDED.
-PLEASE STAND BY.

 STEPS TO MOVE FROM 0.1.4 - 2.0!!

  We will be backing up your world and them moving it all over.
 This seems to be the best way to handle this.